Introduction

 - Triglycerides: < 1.7 mmol/l (< 150 mg/dL)

-- HDL cholesterol: ≥ 1.00 mmol/L (≥40 mg/dL) in men and ≥ 1.30 mmol/L (50 mg/dl) in women.
+- HDL cholesterol: ≥ 1.00 mmol/L (≥ 40 mg/dL) in men and ≥ 1.30 mmol/L (50 mg/dl) in women

 If a person hasn’t had their waist circumference, blood sugar or pressure, or cholesterol assessed, then they are assumed to have no underlying health conditions.
 Not measuring it doesn’t mean it doesn’t exist.

-Tested and everything is “fine”
+Tested and Everything is “Fine”

-In a fasting blood glucose test, we only know what happens to blood sugar when the person is fasting — but if we don’t know what happens to their blood sugar between 30 minutes and 60 minutes after consuming a carbohydrate load, then we simply don’t know if they are at risk.
+Adults may be screened for risk of becoming diabetic using a fasting blood glucose test.
+In a fasting blood glucose test, we only know what happens when fasting—but if we don’t know what happens between 30 and 60 minutes after consuming a carbohydrate load, we simply don’t know the full risk.
+An HbA1C test provides an average but still misses people who have normal blood sugar at fasting yet spike significantly after eating.

-Final thoughts…
+Final Thoughts

 More Info?